We may earn money or products from the companies or links mentioned in this post.

 Then I used a couple of wood banner pieces, and other wood items to make a sign to give it a nice finish.
 For the sign I used wood glue to attach all the different pieces.

-The Goof has spent all week playing with his new LEGO set and Cars Cozy Cone.
-But something even better happened…
+The Goof has spent all week playing with his new Cars Cozy Cone Motel.

-He had so much fun showing the twins (especially the one that loves cars) how to use the Cozy Cones to give the cars a rest.
+He had so much fun showing the twins how to use the Cozy Cones to give the cars a rest.
 It was a real big brother moment for him, passing on his cars and teaching his brothers how to play with the new toys.

 Of course, when nap time came around, he was happy to get back out his own set to play with again.